ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

         In a CloudFormation template the policy Resource can be parameterized with `!Sub 'arn:${AWS::Partition}:s3:::dcv-license.${AWS::Region}/*'` so it substitutes the stack's region automatically.
 IAM policy JSON itself has no built-in variable for the EC2 instance's region.

-Next, in the [IAM Console] to to Access Management -> Roles check if a role starting with `AWS_PCS-` exists with the following policies attached.
+Next, in the [IAM Console] go to "Access Management" → "Roles" and check whether a role starting with `AWSPCS-` already exists with the required policies attached.
-If not follow these instructions to create it.
+Otherwise, create it as follows:

-- Select "Create Role"
+- Select "Create Role".
-- Select Trusted Entity Type: "AWS Service"
+- For "Trusted Entity Type", choose "AWS Service".
-- Service or use case: "EC2"
+- For "Service or use case", choose "EC2"; for "Use Case", choose "EC2".
-- Use Case: "EC2"
-- Click Next
+- Click "Next".
-- Add permissions
+- Under "Add permissions":
     - Add the policy created earlier in [step 5](#5-create-an-instance-profile).
     - If planning to use DCV to access the login node, also add the `EC2AccessDCVLicenseS3` policy.
     - Add the `AmazonSSMManagedInstanceCore` policy.
-- Click Next
+- Click "Next".
-- Give the role a name that starts with `AWSPCS-` (It must start with `AWSPCS-`)
+- Give the role a name that **must** start with `AWSPCS-` (e.g., `AWSPCS-PTPro-role`).

 ### 6. Create EFA Placement Group

-!!! note "If such a placement group already exists you may simply reuse it."
+??? tip "It is possible to reuse an existing placement group"
+    If a compatible cluster placement group already exists, skip this step and reference its name in later steps.

-Under the [EC2 Console], navigate to Network & Security -> Placement Groups -> "Create placement group"
+Under the [EC2 Console], navigate to "Network & Security" → "Placement Groups" → "Create placement group".

-- Name it something like `AWSPCS-PTPro-cluster`
+- **Name**: something like `AWSPCS-PTPro-cluster`.
-- Set strategy = "cluster"
+- **Placement strategy**: "Cluster".
-- Click "Create group"
+- Click "Create group".

-### 7. Create node Launch Template
+### 7. Create node Launch Templates

+This step creates two EC2 launch templates -- one for the login node and one for compute nodes -- both wired up for EFA networking and the shared EFS filesystem.

-[Using CloudFormation][1], create a new stack for the node launch templates using the following template:
+[Using CloudFormation][1], create a new stack using the following template:

 [`2-pcs-cluster-cloudformation-launch-templates.yaml`](../assets/aws/pcs/2-pcs-cluster-cloudformation-launch-templates.yaml)